 1.⁤ Regular chimney inspections: Schedule regular inspections with ⁤a professional chimney sweep to identify any potential issues⁤ before they turn into⁣ major⁢ problems.
 Professional inspections can help detect early signs of cracking, settling, or damage caused by ⁤moisture or other factors.

-Read Also: How to repair a cracked chimney cap?
+Read Also: How to repair a chimney?
+Step-by-Step Guide

 2. Maintain proper water drainage: One of the leading causes of⁢ chimney cracks is water damage.
 Ensure that your⁣ chimney is equipped with ⁤a⁣ functioning⁤ chimney cap and a properly⁣ installed chimney crown to prevent water from seeping into the masonry.
 Regularly clean out the gutters and downspouts,⁣ as clogged drainage systems can lead ⁢to water overflow and increase the risk of water damage to ⁣the chimney.